sensu/sensu-docs/README.md

 This project uses a [fork](themes/hugo-material-docs/) of the wonderful [hugo-material-docs](https://github.com/digitalcraftsman/hugo-material-docs) theme.

 ### Deploying the site
-Any time changes are merged to the `master` branch, this project is automatically deployed to [docs.sensu.io][site] using Heroku's own Github integration.
+Whenever changes are merged to the `master` branch, this project is automatically deployed to [docs.sensu.io][site].
 For additional details on Heroku configuration and deployment, see [our wiki page](https://github.com/sensu/sensu-docs/wiki/Heroku-Configuration-and-Publishing).

 [slack]: http://slack.sensu.io
 [wiki]: https://github.com/sensu/sensu-docs/wiki/Sensu-docs-style-guide